 Deep South Engagement Team

-The Engagement Team is made up of Dr. Rhian Salmon, Science Lead, Susan Livengood, Director of Partnerships, Dr. Joanna Goven, Evaluation Lead, Dr. Gary Steel, Quantitative Evaluation Investigator and Lorraine Taylor, Engagement Coordinator.
+The Engagement Team is made up of Dr. Wendy Saunders, Science Lead, Susan Livengood, Director of Partnerships, Dr. Joanna Goven, Evaluation Lead, Dr. Gary Steel, Quantitative Evaluation Investigator, Lorraine Taylor, Engagement Coordinator and Alexandra Keeble, Senior Communications Advisor.
 Please email us DSCfirstname.lastname@example.org and we will forward your email to the right person.

-Dr. Rhian Salmon - Science Leader of Engagement (Victoria University of Wellington)
+Dr. Wendy Saunders - Science Leader of Engagement (GNS Science)

 Dr. Joanna Goven - Evaluation Lead (Independent)